-Game of Thrones Co-Stars Kit Harington and Rose Leslie Are Engaged: Report
+Game of Thrones Co-Stars Kit Harington and Rose Leslie Are Engaged

 A wedding is coming...

-Game of Thrones co-stars and real-life couple Kit Harington and Rose Leslie have taken the next step in their relationship by getting engaged, according to multiple outlets.
+Game of Thrones co-stars and real-life couple Kit Harington and Rose Leslie have taken the next step in their relationship by getting engaged.
+BBC published the couple's official announcement in The Times paper.

+"The engagement is announced between Kit, younger son of David and Deborah Harrington of Worcestershire, and Rose, middle daughter of Sebastian and Candy Leslie of Aberdeenshire," it read.

 The duo, who first sparked romance rumors all the way back in the summer of 2014, has tried to keep their relationship relatively private.